dustindclark/homebridge-envisalink/README.md

 ```

 ### Custom Commands
 See documentation in "docs" folder for crafting a custom command.
 Examples above are real DSC commands.
+Checksum will the added automatically.
+Do not suffix with checksum.

 <br />
 *Note*: Only DSC panels have been tested thus far.
 If you'd like to provide a Honeywell device for testing, I'd be glad to add support for this device and ship it back to you.